StaffMeeting/randomtexteditor/README.md

 3.open terminal at where the file is

-4.send make to terminal
+4.type make

-5.send ./editit to start using it
+5.type ./editit to start using it

 tutorial: